angang-li/mars_web_scraping/README.md

 `app.py`: creates an app route called `/scrape` that calls the `scrape` function and store data in Mongo database; creates a root route `/` that queries the Mongo database and pass the mars data into an HTML template to display the data.

 `index.html`: a template HTML file that display all data in the appropriate HTML elements.

+## How to run this app

+1. Clone this repository.
+2. Make sure MongoDB is installed.
+[Here](Installing-MongoDB.md) is installation instruction from Northwestern Data Science Bootcamp.
+3. In terminal (or command line in Windows), type `mongod`
+4. Open another terminal window, navigate to `mars-web-scraping/` directory (where this README file is located).
+5. In the terminal, type `python app.py`.
+The webpage will display on local browser.

 ## Webpage Screenshots